The Hidden Cost of Approximation in Online Mirror Descent: Discussion

 \subsection{Acknowledgments}

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreements No.\ 101078075; 882396).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This work received additional support from the Israel Science Foundation (ISF, grant numbers 3174/23; 1357/24), and a grant from the Tel Aviv University Center for AI and Data Science (TAD).
 This work was partially supported by the Deutsch Foundation.
+OS is also partially supported by the TAD Excellence Program for Doctoral Students in Artificial Intelligence and Data Science from the Tel Aviv University Center for AI and Data Science (TAD) and from the Israeli Council for Higher Education (CHE) Fellowship for Outstanding PhD Students in Data Science.

 \notopt{ }